-We have audited the accompanying financial statements of Jefferson County, Florida (the "County") as of and for the fiscal year ended September 30, 2012, and have issued our report thereon dated June 20, 2013.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-We have issued our Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standards, Independent Auditors' Report on Compliance and Internal Control Over Compliance Applicable to Each Major Program and State Project, and Schedule of Findings and Questioned Costs.
-Disclosures in those reports and schedule, which are dated June 20, 2013, should be considered in conjunction with this management letter.
+We have audited the basic financial statements of Jefferson County, Florida (the "County") as of and for the fiscal year ended September 30, 2013, and have issued our report thereon dated June 20, 2013.

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations; and Chapter 10.550, Rules of the Florida Auditor General.
+We have issued our Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters, Independent Auditors' Report on Compliance For Each Major Federal Program and State Project and on Internal Control over Compliance Required By OMB A-133 and Chapter 10.550, Rules of the Florida Auditor General, and Schedule of Findings and Questioned Costs.
+Disclosures in those reports and schedule, which are dated June 10, 2014, should be considered in conjunction with this management letter.